2023 Best Computer Science Bachelor's Degree Schools in Washington

 Read full report on Computer Science at Seattle University

-Seattle Pacific University ranked #6 on this year’s Best Computer Science Bachelor’s Degree Schools in Washington list.
-Located in the large city of Seattle, SPU is a private not-for-profit school with a small student population.
+Seattle Pacific University did quite well in this year’s ranking of the best places for computer science students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the large city of Seattle, SPU is a private not-for-profit college with a small student population.

 Washington State University did quite well in this year’s ranking of the best places for computer science students to get a bachelor’s degree.
 It came in at #7 on the list.
 Located in the town of Pullman, Wazzu is a public school with a very large student population.